floweredscarf/su25/projects/gitlet/index.md

 - **Runtime**: Should be linear with respect to the total size of files tracked by the given commit's snapshot.
-Should be constant with respect to any measure involving number of commits.
+Should be constant with respect to any measure involving number of commits. <!--ryan-qa: any measure of number of commits here--->

 - **Failure case**: If no commit with the given id exists, print `No commit with that id exists.`  If a working file is untracked in the current